Rajarajeswaris24/Industrial-Copper-Modeling/README.md

    XGBClassifier : 0.9502617336527371

-  So the best model for regression is RandomForestClassifier.
+  So the best model for Classifier is RandomForestClassifier.